Flavio-Mangione/Self-Preservation-An-Investigation-into-LLM-Consistency/README.md

 ### 3) Define a Reading Vector

-Run `Reading creation.ipynb` to create Reading Vector to apply to LLM model (eg. Llama 2 7B, Llama 2 13B);
+Run `Reading creation.ipynb` to create Reading Vector to apply to LLM model (e.g. Llama 2 7B, Llama 2 13B);

 Set the correct reading vector path in the `custom_config.yaml` file.